PUBNAVETRA · A Purple Wins Instrument

 • Does not replace consultants, operators, or leadership

-• Does not own the outcome · the organisation does
+• Does not own the outcome — the organisation does

-Part VII · The Lens
+Part VI · The Lens

 One instrument.
-Every leader sees their version.
+Every seat sees its version.

 The CEO Lens